Non-Emergency Transportation (NET) services

 - If you need to cancel or change your weekly appointment, that’s OK.
 Just call your broker as soon as you can and let them know.

-What if I have more than one doctor’s appointment in a day?
+What if I have more than one health care provider’s appointment in a day?

 Your broker should give you rides to all of your appointments.
 Just make sure to give 48 hours’ notice.